Urja1529/Project-3/README.md

 #### Summary

 Before middle age, limited objects are collected.
 In general dogs have more count, but in certain areas and era, ie, Egypt B.C., more cats' objects are found.
-After middle age, objects quantity is more sufficent to darw a conclusion: Dog is more closer to general public's life, hence more objects were left, but Cat shows increase trend as urbanisation.
+After middle age, objects quantity is more sufficent to draw a conclusion: Dog is more closer to general public's life, hence more objects were left, but Cat shows increase trend as urbanisation.

 #### Data Collection and Cleaning (Team Work)
   - Data Resources: The Metropolitan Museum of Art Collection API https://metmuseum.github.io/